Using The Arts & Play

 Using the imagination and play

-• Imaginative play is one of the best methods for getting to a solution "outside the box", precisely because it is unfamiliar and it encourages non-linear thinking and unexpected connections.
+• Engaging the imagination in a playful manner is one of the best methods for getting to a solution "outside the box".
+This is because it encourages non-linear thinking and unexpected connections.

-• It may be a skill that you have lost touch with.
-However, as we recover our capacity for play, we can rediscover our spontaneity, our creative problem-solving skills and our delight in the world.
+• Play may be a skill that you have lost touch with.
+However, as we recover our capacity for playfulness, we can rediscover our spontaneity, our creative problem-solving skills and our delight in the world